Xeroxx75/incident-to-rce/evidence/observed-payload-map.md

 # Observed payload map

 This is a sanitized map of the application payload observed after the packet headers.
-It is intentionally not a raw PCAP or full packet dump.

 | Payload offset | Bytes or pattern | Meaning |
 | ---: | --- | --- |